nota/key-focus-visible/README.md

 Here are advantages compared to the polifill:

 - Easy to debug the stylesheets on Chrome.
-- Works well with React or Vue since it doesn't change the DOM of each element.
+- Does not conflict with React or Vue since it doesn't change the DOM of each element.
 - Code is simpler.

 Detailed behavior: